katherin26/Aws-Practice/AWS-certified-Cloud-Practitioner/subjects/PracticeQuestions.md

 - MySQL on EC2.

             NOTE: Amazon Relational Database Service (Amazon RDS) is a SQL managed service that makes it easy to set up, operate, and scale a relational database in the cloud.
 It is suited for OLTP workloads.

+11. Which AWS service is an immutable ledger database?

+- QLDB. ===> Correct One.

+            NOTE: Amazon QLDB is a fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log owned by a central trusted authority.
+Amazon QLDB tracks each and every application data change and maintains a complete and verifiable history of changes over time.

+- EMR.
+- Managed Blockchain.
+- Inspector.

+12. You would like to set up a NoSQL database that can scale with no downtime and can handle millions of requests per second.
+Which AWS database is best suited for this work?

+- DynamoDB. ===> Correct One.

+            NOTE: DynamoDB is a fast and flexible non-relational database service for any scale.
+It can scale with no downtime, it can process millions of requests per second, and is fast and consistent in performance.

+- RDS.
+- Redshift.
+- Athena.

+13. Which AWS service can create complex graphs for fraud detection?

+- Redshift.
+- Neptune. ===> Correct One.

+            NOTE: Amazon Neptune is a fast, reliable, fully-managed graph database service that makes it easy to build and run applications that work highly connected datasets.
+It can be used for knowledge graphs, fraud detection, recommendations engines, social networking, etc.

+- QLDB.
+- Glue.

+14. Which AWS serverless service can use machine learing-powered business intelligence to create interactive dasboards such as business analytics?

+- QuickSight. ===> Correct One.

+            NOTE: Amazon QuickSight is a fast, cloud-powered business intelligence (BI) service that makes it easy for you to deliver insights to everyone in your organization.
+You can create and publish interactive dashboards.

+- Aurora.
+- Athena.
+- Managed Blockchain.

+15. A company would like to set up a fully managed MongoDB database.
+Which AWS database is best-suited for this task?

+- DocumentDB. ===> Correct One.

+            NOTE: Amazon DocumentDB (with MongoDB compatibility) ias a fast, calable, highly available, and fully managed document dabase service that supports MongoDB workloads.

+- ElastiCache.
+- RDS.
+- Neptune.

+16. Which exclusive DynamoDB feature is an in-memory cache that can improve your performance up to 10x?

+- ElastiCache.
+- Edge Locations.
+- DynamoDB Accelerator. ===> Correct One.

+            NOTE: Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in memory cache for amazon DynamoDB that delivers up to a 10 times performance improvement--from milliseconds to microsecond--even at millions of requests per second.

+- Snowball Edge.

+17. RDS Multi-AZ deployments’ main purpose is high availability, while RDS Read replicas’ main purpose is scalability.

+- True ===> Correct One.

+            NOTE: RDS Multi-AZ deployments’ main purpose is high availability, and RDS Read replicas’ main purpose is scalability.
+Moreover, Multi-Region deployments’ main purpose is disaster recovery and local performance.

+- False